WilliamKohlman/week-six/Journal.md

 For my exploration, I tried to follow a similar method as Michelle Moravec, using the macro view to narrow my research into a micro view of the data worked fairly well, and would have worked better if I left myself more time to do the analysis, and if I had a bigger corpus to work with.

+I go more into the work I did this week on my site [here](https://williamkohlman.github.io/William-Kohlman.github.io/Week6.html)